 How often do you clean out the coop?

 We do a total coop clean out three times per year.
 We do it in the early spring, mid summer, and right before winter hits.

 Can my chickens take dust baths in the litter?

 Yes, they can and they will!
 It’s still a good idea to have a separate dusting area available to them at all times, but it’s likely your birds will bathe in the litter as it breaks down.

 What can I use for bedding/litter?

-The very best bedding/litter for the deep litter method is pine shavings.
+The very best chicken coop bedding for the deep litter method is pine shavings.
 They break down quickly and are inexpensive.
 We’ve also had good luck with mulched leaves and straw.

 Can I use deep litter with my ducks?